hltj/kotlin-web-site-cn/docs/topics/object-declarations.md

 }
 ```

-> Object declarations can't be local (i.e. be nested directly inside a function), but they can be nested into other
-> object declarations or non-inner classes.
+**NOTE**: object declarations can't be local (i.e. be nested directly inside a function), but they can be nested into other object declarations or non-inner classes.
->
-{type="note"}

-### Companion objects
+### Companion Objects

 An object declaration inside a class can be marked with the `companion` keyword:

 ```kotlin
 class MyClass {